web-platform-tests/wpt.live/README.md

     *   * external      |   | GCE           +   + object     [   ] message
           service       '---' instance      +++++ store            contents

-The server is run by multiple Google Compute Engine instances deployed in parallel.
+The server is run by multiple Google Compute Engine (or "GCE") instances deployed in parallel.
 These are members of a Managed Instance Group, so when one fails, it is automatically destroyed, and a new instance is created in its place.
 Many of the web-platform-tests concern the semantics of the HTTP protocol, so load balancing is provided at the TCP level in order to avoid interference.

 In addition to serving the web-platform-tests, each server performs a few tasks on a regular interval.
 These include: